View as Map

 Best Vietnamese Restaurants in Tucson

 When many people think of Vietnamese food, their mind goes straight to pho.
 While the famous noodle soup is beloved worldwide, don’t be afraid to venture into other soups.
-Fragrant lemongrass, bold heat, and deeply umami-rich await you.
+From seafood-forward broths to tomato-based soups with a tangy edge, far more awaits.
+Each offers a different balance of herbs, aromatics, and texture.

 Here’s our guide to some of the best Vietnamese restaurants in Tucson.